SFMTA Announces the 5th Annual Muni Heritage Weekend

 A number of historic streetcars are in service on the E Embarcadero and F Market & Wharves lines.
 Riders may board at F Line stops between Jones & Beach and 17th & Castro.
 Regular fares apply.

 Cable Car No. 42 is a special double-end cable car built in 1906.
 It served the O’Farrell, Jones & Hyde line until that route was discontinued in 1954.
-Catch it on the California Street Cable Car Line.
+It will also make a special appearance and run regular service along the California Street Cable Car Line.
+Cars 1, 3, 9, 12, 13, 15, 16, 25, 26 will all be out and running on the Powell/Mason and Powell/Hyde lines during the weekend which makes up the original 9 cars of the original “Heritage Livery” color schemes.
 Regular cable car fares apply.

 Several historic buses are running a loop on Market to Sutter, Sutter to Mason and Mason back to Market.
 Riders may board in front of the San Francisco Railway Museum on Steuart Street between Market and Mission streets.
 No fares – you can ride the historic buses for free.

 Bus No. 776: A 1950 Marmon-Herrington trolley coach, which served virtually all of Muni’s trolley bus lines during its quarter-century of service.
 It is painted in its original green and cream “Wings” livery.
 Free!